I’m a staunch believer that the most valuable survival skill – for both disasters and everyday life – is creativity. Yes, creativity!

 6. Building Material

-These videos are a bit cheesy, but they are really inspiring.
-They show how people in some poor, rural areas are recycling plastic bottles to build homes.
+This video is a bit cheesy, but still really inspiring.
+It shows how people in some poor, rural areas are recycling plastic bottles to build homes.

-The first video shows how empty plastic bottles are used inside a home.
-The air inside the empty bottles acts as great insulation.
-In the second video, the plastic bottles have been filled with dirt to become bricks – which is a lot easier than making mud-and-straw bricks.
+The video shows how plastic bottles have been filled with dirt to become bricks – which is a lot easier than making mud-and-straw bricks.

 7. Plastic Bottle Sandals